Here are our recommendations for setting up and using your Stages Power meter with a Garmin Edge 1000.

 To Zero Reset using your Edge 1000:

-Rotate your Stages Power meter one full revolution to wake the meter, then orient it in the 6 o’clock position, click the ‘Calibrate’ function under the Power sensor profile.
+Rotate your Stages Power meter one full revolution to wake the meter, then the crankset vertically, click the ‘Calibrate’ function under the Power sensor profile.

 The ‘Calibrate’ Zero Reset function can be found through this key path:

 Press ‘Tools’ icon (screwdriver and wrench on the main screen) > Sensors > Power > Calibrate.
 Your Garmin Edge 1000 head unit will then return a Zero Reset (Calibration) value of 890 +/- 50 counts.